-India has been facing severe environmental challenges, including air pollution and climate change for the last couple of years.
+India has been facing severe environmental challenges, including air pollution and climate change, for the last couple of years.
 Renewable energy sources such as solar, wind, and hydroelectric power produce little to no greenhouse gas emissions, which help to mitigate climate change and reduce air pollution, thereby improving public health.
 India currently relies heavily on imported fossil fuels like coal and oil to meet its energy needs.
-By investing in renewable energy sources that are abundant domestically, such as solar and wind power, India can increase its energy security and reduce its dependency on imported fuels, thereby mitigating the risks associated with volatile international energy markets.
+By investing in abundant domestic renewable energy sources, such as solar and wind power, India can increase its energy security and reduce its dependency on imported fuels, thereby mitigating the risks associated with volatile international energy markets.
 Transitioning to renewable energy can stimulate economic growth by creating new job opportunities in manufacturing, installation, and maintenance of renewable energy infrastructure.
 Additionally, investing in renewable energy technologies can encourage innovation and attract investment, driving economic development in related sectors.

 Fig: 1